August 15, 2022

 Only a few years ago, the sales process was more of a pushy type.
 The salespeople generally took charge of the conversations and drove prospects into buyers.
 But thanks to the internet, vast information is readily available today, making buyers equally participate in almost every deal.

 While sales remained a transactional process for a long time, we have recently seen organizations emphasizing empathetic approaches to selling.
 In fact, sales teams are trying to help their prospective buyers by understanding what they actually need rather than just selling what they have.

 Typically, for a buyer, the process of buying something goes through a series of interactions and engagements.
 This entire process is known as the buyer's journey.
 Let's understand this journey in detail.

-A buyer doesn’t buy anything without proper research.
-And the research involves different phases of consideration and evaluation that ultimately lead to the purchase.
+A buyer doesn't buy anything without proper research.
+The research involves different phases of consideration and evaluation that ultimately lead to the purchase.
 So, the buyer journey is the process followed by a person from the first interaction to purchasing a product or service.